54321 Method: Anxiety Relief by 5-4-3-2-1 Grounding Technique Exercise

 54321 Anxiety Grounding Technique

-The simplest way to explain anxiety is that it is a feeling of lack of safety.
+The simplest way to explain 5 4 3 2 1 anxiety is that it is a feeling of lack of safety.
 We feel anxious because, at some level, we feel unsafe.
-Karen Horney, a psychoanalyst, proposed that all of us have a baseline level of basic anxiety which comes from being dependent on adults for our survival and safety as a helpless infant.
+Karen Horney, a psychoanalyst, proposed that all of us have a baseline level of basic anxiety that comes from being dependent on adults for our survival and safety as a helpless infant.

 While in adulthood, we may not be dependent on our parents or caregivers in the same way, we’re still dependent on many factors like money and job security, cultural expectations, family dynamics, friendships, and so on, for our sense of safety.
 Some amount of anxiety is a normal part of life, and can even help protect ourselves from harm.